Xhynk/content-mask/readme.txt

 3. Notice the URL hasn't changed at all using the download or iframe method, but the content is 100% replaced on the front end with the Content Mask URL's content.

 == Changelog ==
+= 1.4.2 =
+* To speed up Content Mask time, the page processing function has been moved to an earlier hook.
+* Redundant URL Validity checks have been removed.
+* Title has been linked in the Content Mask admin list for ease-of-use.
+* Scripts and Styles that are hooked in an unorthodox manner are now killed before rendering a Content Masked page, this will speed up the page, prevent unwanted styles and scripts from being loaded, prevents JS errors from unrelated plugins being thrown in the console.

 = 1.4.1 =
 * Modified the Content Mask admin page table layout
 * The Mask URL column is now linked and clickable.